botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/creating-interactive-elements.md

 ### Ordering Components

-Let's say we want to play Tic Tac Toe.
+Let's say we want to play Tic-Tac-Toe.
 If we just add nine buttons into the same slice in our complex message builder, they will just fill the first row with five buttons, and the second row with four buttons, which is definitely not what we are looking for.
 The solution is to tell YAGPDB precisely how the rows look like and then pass each row to the `"button"` or `"menu"` key.